dojo/docs/dojo/destroy.rst

 .. contents::
    :depth: 2

-Deletes all children and the node itself Group DOM Query & Manipulation related pages into a book section.
+Destroys a DOM element. dojo.destroy deletes all children and the node itself.

 ============